At a Glance

 Tailor Your CV: Make sure your CV highlights your relevant experience in electrical maintenance and any qualifications you possess, such as HNC or City & Guilds.
 Emphasise your multi-skilled background and any specific achievements in high-volume manufacturing environments.

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for engineering and your desire to work in a company that values training and development.
-Mention how your skills align with the responsibilities outlined in the job description, particularly in delivering routine maintenance and improving efficiency.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for engineering and your desire to grow within the company.
+Mention how your skills align with the job requirements and express your enthusiasm for the training and progression opportunities offered.

-Highlight Relevant Skills: In your application, be sure to mention your latest electrical qualifications, such as the 18th edition, and any experience with engineering software like CMMS.
-This will demonstrate your technical capabilities and readiness for the role.
+Highlight Relevant Skills: In your application, be sure to mention your latest electrical qualifications, experience with engineering software, and your ability to work collaboratively across teams.
+This will demonstrate your fit for the role and the company's culture.

 How to prepare for a job interview at PT Engineering & Manufacturing